by Santorini Dave • Updated: November 27, 2018

 15. Hullett House – Tsim Sha Tsui

 Located near the designer boutiques of Canton Road and the neon-lit local eateries of Tsim Sha Tsui’s southern tip, Hullett House stands out in the sea of modernity by invoking the grandeur of Hong Kong’s colonial past.
 Consisting of just ten suites, the hotel is inside a colonnaded 19th century building – the former Marine Police Headquarters – built on a small hill in 1881.
 A lift whisks guests up from the tiny ground-floor lobby up into landscaped grounds full of magnificent trees – a favorite backdrop for local weddings.
 Each of the spacious, individually-styled suites comes with balconies and has a unique character.
 The Silvermine Suite is entirely white, with Louis XIV-style ornate furnishings and a claw-footed tub, while the Deep Water Bay Suite features bold China pop art, including a tongue-in-check triptych of Mao blowing bubble gum bubbles above the bed.
-The seven dining options range from the refined Champagne Gallery and the casual Stables Grill to the wonderfully atmospheric [email protected] – a bona fide whisky bar inside the former police stables.
+The seven dining options range from the refined Champagne Gallery to the casual Stables Grill to the wonderfully atmospheric [email protected] – a whisky bar inside the former police stables.
 Guests get free access to fitness facilities at the YMCA next door.

 Nearest transport: Tsim Sha Tsui MTR.